nullstare/ReiLua/README.md

 If you now see extremely low res snake racing off the window then you are successfull.
 Congratulations!
 You can reset the game by pressing enter.

 ### Windows

-I don't have much experience on compiling on Windows, but I got the following method to work.

 * Download "w64devkit" from https://github.com/skeeto/w64devkit and "CMake" from https://cmake.org/download/.
 Install CMake with path environment variables set.
 * Download Raylib source.